oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/sidebar.md

 ## Position Right

-Change the position of the sidebar to the right and its animation with the `right` property
+You can use the `right` property to change the sidebar to a right-handed layout

 </card>